cpierceworld/CarND-Vehicle-Detection/writeup.md

 | 10     | 16       | 0.5      | linear   | 0.9876   | 0.16                |
 | 8      | 16       | 1        | poly     | 0.9831   | 3.16                |

-I ended up using `orientations=12`, `pixels_per_cell=(16,16)`, `C=1`, `kernel=linear` as hyperparemters which had an Accuracy 99.24%, and a prection time of only 0.19 seconds.
+I ended up using `orientations=12`, `pixels_per_cell=(16,16)`, `C=1`, `kernel=linear` as hyperparemters which had an Accuracy 99.24%, and a prediction time of only 0.19 seconds.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-My approach to the sliding windows was to use smaller windows only at the horizon where cars would be distant and small, and use medium windows to search the mid region of the image, and large windows near the bottom where close (large) cars would be found.
+My approach to use "small/medium/large" sliding windows with the smaller windows only at the horizon where cars would be distant, and use medium windows to search the middle region of the image, and large windows near the bottom where close (large) cars would be found.

-I found that more windows (even smaller ones near horizon and larger ones near bottom of the image) increased the chances of finding cars, but at the cost of greatly increasing the processing time for video, so I settled on the "small/medium/large" configuration.

 Below is an image showing the sliding windows.